UniversalDependencies/docs/treebanks/yrl_complin/index.md

-To our knowledge, this is the first treebank of Nheengatu.
+This is the first morphosyntactic treebank of Nheengatu.
 It is a work in progress.
 The initial release only contained a couple hundred sentences.
-This new release encompasses more than nine times that number.
+This new release encompasses more than 13 times that number.
 We plan to continually expand the resource in the next months.

-The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, coursebooks, and dictionaries.
+The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, myths, coursebooks, and dictionaries.
 The sentences were either extracted from PDF text files, transcribed from non-searchable (image-only) PDF files, or manually converted to orthography from phonetic transcriptions.
-Throughout the treebank, we use the spelling system proposed by Avila (2021).
-The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023) to each sentence and then manually revised the output.
+Throughout the treebank, we mostly use the spelling system proposed by Avila (2021), only diverging from this in a few instances.
+The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023, 2025) to each sentence and then manually revised the output.

 The development of this treebank and related tools and resources is part of the research activities of the Research Group on Computation and Natural Language (*Computação e Linguagem Natural* — CompLin) at the Humanities Center of the Federal University of Ceará in Brazil.
 The main contributor to this effort is Leonel Figueiredo de Alencar, coordinator of the CompLin group.
-Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, scholarship holder with the [DACILAT](https://bv.fapesp.br/57063) project, funded by the São Paulo State Research Support Foundation (*Fundação de Amparo à Pesquisa do Estado de São Paulo* — FAPESP) under Process No. 22/09158-5.
+Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, who was scholarship holder with the [DACILAT](https://bv.fapesp.br/57063) project, funded by the São Paulo State Research Support Foundation (*Fundação de Amparo à Pesquisa do Estado de São Paulo* — FAPESP) under Process No. 22/09158-5.

-The following repository contains the most update development version of the treebank as well as related tools and resources:
+The following repository contains the most up-to-date development version of the treebank as well as related tools and resources:

 https://github.com/CompLin/nheengatu

-So far, the treebank includes examples from Seixas (1853), Magalhães (1876), Sympson (1877), Rogrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Muller et al. (2019), Alencar (2021), Avila (2021), and Melgueiro (2022) as well as from the New Testament (*Novo Testamento na língua Nyengatu*, 1973/2019).
+So far, the treebank includes examples from Seixas (1853), Hartt (1872), Magalhães (1876), Sympson (1877), Rogrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Melgueiro, Câmara, and Martins (2019), Muller et al. (2019), Alencar (2021), Avila (2021), and Melgueiro (2022) as well as from the New Testament (*Novo Testamento na língua Nyengatu*, 1973/2019) and from issues 3 and 17 of the *Leetra Indígena* journal (Universidade Federal de São Carlos, 2014, 2015).

 ## Acknowledgments

-We thank Eduardo de Almeida Navarro (University of São Paulo) for kindly allowing us to use examples and texts from his coursebook (Navarro 2016), whose glossary was the first basis for the morphological analyzer we implemented to annotate the UD_Nheengatu-CompLin treebank.
+We thank Eduardo de Almeida Navarro (University of São Paulo) for kindly allowing us to use examples and texts from his coursebook (Navarro 2016), whose glossary served as the initial basis for the morphological analyzer we implemented to annotate the UD_Nheengatu-CompLin treebank.

 We owe much to Avila (2021)'s dictionary, from which numerous treebank sentences stem.
 This dictionary also provided invaluable lexical, grammatical, and semantic information for the further development of the morphological analyzer and related treebank annotation tools.
 We are much obliged to its author, Marcel Twardowsky Avila, for making the XML version of the dictionary available to us and clarifying many questions about the dictionary entries.